mathrick/emacs-config/README.md

 That's it!
 Now you just wait.
 This will make sure ELPA & MELPA are initialised, and will fetch Pallet & Cask to do the rest of dependency management.
-When those are reay, it will do the actual fetching of the packages your Cask manifest specifies (and will probably take a few minutes).
+When those are ready, it will do the actual fetching of the packages your Cask manifest specifies (and will probably take a few minutes).